 Two major characteristics for a neutron flux environment for use in certification testing are the total fluence of neutrons and the temporal aspect.
 The incident fluence on the HEU foil was 4.9 × 1011 n cm−2 ± 1.4%.
 The time that the neutrons interacted with the volume has implications for applicability of the ETA concept to effects testing.
 The neutron fluence per unit area from an unshaped point source with a strength of 3.7 × 1015 neutrons at 29 centimeters (distance from source to ETA foils) is 3.5 ∗ 1011 n cm−2, so there was an increase in the net neutron population from the spherical divergence.
 The cumulative fluence on the HEU foil as a function of time is shown in Figure 38.

 The total neutron pulse length in the ETA cavity was approximately 10 shakes or 100 nanoseconds.
-The uncollided source neutrons arrived at foil in approximately 0.6 shakes, consistent with the time required for a 14.03 MeV neutron to travel form the source to the HEU foil.
+The uncollided source neutrons arrived at foil in approximately 0.6 shakes, consistent with the time required for a 14.03 MeV neutron to travel from the source to the HEU foil.
 The source neutrons make up a negligible portion of the total fluence seen by the foils as most are downscattered to nearly produce the objective TN+PFNS.
 The higher energy neutrons from 2 to 14 MeV took the shortest time